 - g) paypal.com/activatecard/tinyurl.com/retail – Suspicious!
 Don’t trust dots after the domain!

 - 2) Check the email in the header.
 An email from Amazon wouldn’t come in as firstname.lastname@example.org.
 Do a quick Google search for the email address to see if it is legitimate.

 - 3) Always be careful opening attachments.
 If there is an attachment or link on the email, be extra cautious.

 - 4) Be skeptical of password alerts.
 If the email mentions passwords, such as “your password has been stolen,” be suspicious.

 We hope this brief rundown helps you keep your business that much safer.
-For more cybersecurity and productivity best practices, reach out to TAP Tech at 203-744-9760.
+For more cybersecurity and productivity best practices, reach out to COMPANYNAME at PHONENUMBER.